 If you feel like taking a day trip from Itoigawa, I cannot recommend this one enough.
 It is a profoundly beautiful rail experience.

 Kurobe Gorge is a V-shaped gorge that you can experience from a tiny, open-sided orange train called the Kurobe Torokko Densha.
-The train was originally intended to (and still does, in fact) serve the Kurobe Hydropower Plant Dam and surrounds, but happily also takes tourists into the mountains.
+The train was originally intended to (and still does, in fact) serve the Kurobe Hydropower Plant Dam and surrounds.
+But, it also happily takes tourists into the mountains.

-How far you can go depends on the time of year: when I visited in late April, it was still running the winter route, meaning I was restricted to an 80-minute round trip, with a five-minute break in the middle.
-In the warmer months, you can travel much further on the line and explore trails, hot springs and stuff like that.
+How far you can go depends on the time of year: When I visited in late April, it was still running the winter route, meaning I was restricted to an 80-minute round trip, with a 5-minute break in the middle.
+In the warmer months, you can travel much further on the line and explore trails, hot springs, and stuff like that.
 The fare depends on the route.
 Don’t bother with upgrades.

 train ticket to Unazuki Onsen